Bradshaw/spaceshipsin.space/sources/markdown/out/veil-runners/game-reference.md

 - Upgrade:
   - Choose quality or suit upgrade.
   - If you do not already have an item from that list, choose freely.
-  - If you have two items, choose one to lose.
   - Roll d6, if it lands on a new item, acquire it, otherwise, choose freely.
+  - If you now have more than two items, choose one to lose.
 - Mission Prep, choose one or roll twice (next mission only):
   1. 3 Focus Tokens (can go over maximum if rolled twice)
   2. Ingenuity Token, spend before rolling a Standard roll to automatically Succeed